MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/eventhub-readme.md

 ---
 title: Azure Event Hubs client library for Python
-keywords: Azure, python, SDK, API, azure-eventhub, eventhubs
+keywords: Azure, python, SDK, API, azure-eventhub, eventhub
 author: annatisch
-ms.author: annatisch
+ms.author: antisch
-ms.date: 01/13/2022
+ms.date: 05/10/2022
 ms.topic: reference
-ms.prod: azure
-ms.technology: azure
 ms.devlang: python
-ms.service: eventhubs
+ms.service: eventhub
 ---
-# Azure Event Hubs client library for Python - Version 5.7.0
+# Azure Event Hubs client library for Python - Version 5.9.0

 Azure Event Hubs is a highly scalable publish-subscribe service that can ingest millions of events per second and stream them to multiple consumers.
 This lets you process and analyze the massive amounts of data produced by your connected devices and applications.
 Once Event Hubs has collected the data, you can retrieve, transform, and store it by using any real-time analytics provider or with batching/storage adapters.
-If you would like to know more about Azure Event Hubs, you may wish to review: [What is Event Hubs](https://docs.microsoft.com/azure/event-hubs/event-hubs-about)?
+If you would like to know more about Azure Event Hubs, you may wish to review: [What is Event Hubs](/azure/event-hubs/event-hubs-about)?

 The Azure Event Hubs client library allows for publishing and consuming of Azure Event Hubs events and may be used to: